Extracurricular

 3:30-4:30 p.m.

 INSTRUCTOR: Georgia Pappas has been an Orchard ES Amigos Supervisor and has participated in both our after-school and summer camp programs for several years.
-Georgia has been working as a Teaching Assistant for the past 12 years in the Indianapolis area.
-She has also taught and led several extracurricular classes around food, nature and crafts over the past 16 years.
+Georgia has been working as a Teaching Assistant for the past 15 years in the Indianapolis area and also subs in our Kids Connect occasionally.
+She has also taught and led several extracurricular classes around food, nature and crafts over the past 19 years.
 Georgia always enjoys working with children and helping them learn and grow!

 Please make checks payable to: Georgia Pappas